-h) Contingent Liabilities and Contingent Assets
+(i) Contingent Liabilities and Contingent Assets

-Contingent liabilities are possible obligation that arise from past events and whose existence will only be confirmed by that occurrence or non occurrence of one or more uncertain future events not wholly within the control of the company.
+Contingent liabilities are possible obligation that arise from past events and whose existence will only be confirmed by that occurrence or non occurrence of one or more future events not wholly within the control of the company.
 Where it is not probable that an outflow of economic benefits will be required, or the amount cannot be estimated reliably, the obligation is disclosed as contingent liability, unless the probability of outflow of economic benefits is remote.
 Contingent liabilities are disclosed on the basis of judgement of the management/independent experts.
 These are reviewed at each balance sheet date and are adjusted to reflect the current management estimate.
 Contingent assets are neither recognised nor disclosed in the financial statements.

-i) Cash and cash equivalent
+(i) Cash and cash equivalent

-Cash and cash equivalents in the Balance Sheet comprise of cash on hand, demand deposits with Banks, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents includes cash on hand, deposits held at call with financial institutions, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.

-j) Cash Flow Statement
+(k) Cash flow Statement: